-- ► The programme starts each year on a rolling scheme with a 3-year vesting period.
-Payments are due after the 3rd year. - ► The target is the development of MOL's share price compared to relevant and acknowledged CEE regional and industry specific indexes: the CETOP20 Index and the Dow Jones Emerging Market Titans Oil & Gas 30 Index. - ▶ MOL's share price performance is compared to the two abovementioned benchmark indices.
+- The target is the development of MOL's share price compared to relevant and acknowledged CEE regional and industry specific indexes: the CETOP Index and the Dow Jones Emerging Market Titans Oil & Gas 30 Index. - MOL's share price performance is compared to the two abovementioned benchmark indices.
 Basis of the evaluation is the average difference in MOL's year-on-year (12 months) share price performance in comparison to the benchmark indices.
 Comparisons are made on a USD basis.
 There are defined payout ratios which are based on the measured difference in MOL's share price performance compared to the two indices, noticed in each year.
-Final payout ratio will be determined by the average of the three noticed payout ratios over the vesting period. - ▶ The expected payout amount of the PSP is additionally linked to individual short-term performance, as the potential payout is based on three years' individual factors in the annual performance evaluation for each participant.
-This ensures that constant individual overperformance on a long-term basis is rewarded and the consequences of long term underperformance are managed. - ► Therefore, the final payout amount is determined by the PSP payout ratio multiplied by the combination of individual payout multipliers of the 3-year vesting period.
+Final payout ratio will be determined by the average of the three noticed payout ratios over the vesting period. - The expected payout amount of the PSP is additionally linked to individual short-term performance, as the potential payout is based on three years' individual factors in the annual performance evaluation for each participant.
+This ensures that constant individual over-performance on a long-term basis is rewarded and the consequences of long term underperformance are managed. - Therefore, the final payout amount is determined by the PSP payout ratio multiplied by the combination of individual payout multipliers of the 3-year vesting period.